Hunting tsessebe in South Africa

 A careful stalk should put the hunter in a favorable position to take a shot from a steady rest.
 This is Africa’s fastest antelope.

-Best time of year to hunt tsessebe in South Africa
+Best time of year for hunting tsessebe in South Africa

 The best time of year to hunt tsessebe in South Africa is:

 We can and do hunt tsessebe from January to December.